Role & Responsibilities

 Scaling consistency in a fast-moving startup

 In an early-stage startup like Zeda.io, speed was important, but so was consistency.
-As the product expanded across feedback, insights, roadmap, customers, features, docs, and release notes, the team needed a stronger design foundation to support faster product development.
-I led the development of a design system that helped streamline design workflows, improve collaboration between design and engineering, and bring consistency across the platform.
+Fast product growth exposed the cost of rebuilding patterns without shared rules.
 The system gave the team a shared foundation to design, build, and scale product features faster while improving overall product quality.

 The challenge